-A student who fails a core or pre-req. or co-requisite course shall retake the course when offered again.
+A student who fails a core or pre-reg, or co-requisite course shall retake the course when offered again.
 A student who has failed an optional/elective/ general education course may retake the course or its equivalent.

-General Regulation 00.90 shall apply.
+Progression from Semester to Semester General Regulation 00.90 shall apply.